We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-Surgery may be required if a meniscus tear is severe and does not heal on its own.
+Surgery may be necessary if a meniscus tear is severe and does not heal on its own.

-The anterior cruciate ligament or ACL is a band of tissue that runs through the front of the knee joint, connecting the bones and helping to keep the knee joint stable.
+The anterior cruciate ligament (ACL) is a band of tissue that runs through the front of the knee joint, connecting the bones and helping keep the knee joint stable.

-ACL strains often happen from sudden stops or changes in direction.
+ACL strains often happen due to sudden stops or changes in direction.
 Similarly to meniscus tears, a strain in the ACL may cause a popping sound, followed by pain and swelling.

 A torn ACL is a well-known, serious injury, often side-lining an athlete for a long time.
 Torn ACLs usually require reconstructive surgery.

-The posterior cruciate ligament or PCL plays a similar role to the ACL, though it is less likely to be injured than the ACL.
+The posterior cruciate ligament (PCL) plays a similar role to the ACL, though it is less likely to become injured than the ACL.

-PCL injuries may happen during traumatic events, such as falling directly on to the knee from a height or being in a car accident.
+PCL injuries may happen during traumatic events, such as falling directly onto the knee from a height or being in a vehicle accident.
 With enough force, the ligament may tear completely.